abdelbk/SlideMe/README.md

  - a `values` object literal which contains the : `min`, `max` and the default `value`.
  - `decimalPlace` which defines how many numbers you want to show after the decimal point.
  - `horizontal` which sets the direction of the handle.
 The default is `true`.
 Actually, the direction is set automatically by simply comparing the dimensions of the trough and the handle (which is not that great, I guess).
 So, you might set it to false to ensure that you'll get a vertical slider.
+ - `invertValues` was added mainly because it's somehow a common sens to start from the bottom of a vertical slider.The default value is `false`.
  - `keyhandler` enables sliding using the keyboard arrows.
-The default is `true`
+The default is `true`.

 Basically, the slider will be a range by nature.
 Here is, how it could be with options :